John Cena: WWE Champion (2005–2007)

-At the 2005 Royal Rumble, Cena and Batista were the final two participants and were eliminated simultaneously by one-another.
+At the Royal Rumble on January 30, 2005, Cena and Batista were the final two participants and were eliminated simultaneously by one another.
 After a restart, Batista won.
-Cena earned a WWE Championship match at WrestleMania 21 by defeating Kurt Angle at No Way Out, beginning a feud with champion John "Bradshaw" Layfield (JBL).
+Cena defeated Kurt Angle at No Way Out on February 20 in the finals of a tournament to determine the number one contender for the WWE Championship at WrestleMania 21 on April 3, beginning a feud with champion John "Bradshaw" Layfield (JBL).
 Although Cena lost his United States Championship to Orlando Jordan on the March 3 episode of SmackDown!, Cena defeated JBL at WrestleMania to win his first WWE Championship.
-Cena introduced a customized spinner belt and defeated JBL again in an "I Quit" match at Judgment Day.
+Cena introduced a customized spinner belt and defeated JBL again in an "I Quit" match at Judgment Day on May 22.

-Cena was drafted to Raw on June 6, 2005, becoming the first pick in that year's draft lottery.
-Cena began a feud with General Manager Eric Bischoff, who opposed Cena's refusal to participate in fighting the ECW roster at One Night Stand.
-At Vengeance, Cena retained his title in a triple threat match against Christian and Chris Jericho.
-Bischoff backed Jericho as his chosen challenger, but Cena retained his championship at SummerSlam and defeated Jericho again in a You're Fired match on the August 22 episode of Raw.
-Kurt Angle subsequently replaced Jericho as Bischoff's hand-picked contender.
-Over the next few months, Cena lost to Angle by disqualification at Unforgiven, pinned Shawn Michaels at Taboo Tuesday in a triple threat match involving Angle, and pinned Angle at Survivor Series.
-During this feud, Cena added a submission finisher, the STFU, in preparation for a triple threat submission match against Angle and Chris Masters on the November 28 episode of Raw.
+As part of the 2005 WWE Draft Lottery on the June 6 episode of WWE Raw, Cena was drafted to the Raw brand by becoming the first pick.
+Cena began a feud with General Manager Eric Bischoff, who opposed Cena's refusal to participate in fighting the ECW roster at ECW One Night Stand on June 12.
+At Vengeance on June 26, Cena retained his title in a triple threat match against Christian and Chris Jericho.
+Bischoff backed Jericho as his chosen challenger, but Cena retained his championship against Jericho at SummerSlam on August 21, and defeated Jericho again in a "You're Fired" match on the August 22 episode of Raw.
+Angle subsequently replaced Jericho as Bischoff's hand-picked contender.
+Over the next few months, Cena lost to Angle by disqualification at Unforgiven on September 18, pinned Shawn Michaels at Taboo Tuesday on November 1 in a triple threat match involving Angle, and pinned Angle at Survivor Series on November 27.
+During this feud, Cena added a submission finisher, the STF, in preparation for a triple threat submission match for the WWE Championship against Angle and Chris Masters on the November 28 episode of Raw.